adrienjoly/cours-nodejs-projet-api-note-restify/README.md

 ## Tests

-## Tests
 Automatic tests have been written with [Mocha](https://mochajs.org/).
-You can execute them by running :
+You can execute them by running : <br/>
 `$ npm test `

 ## Routes API